ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 <hr>

-Q5. b. **Consider a scenario where a company Y wants to use a cloud service from a provider P. The service level agreement (SLA) guarantees negotiated between the two parties prior to initiating the business are as follows:
-Avaialbility guarantee 99.95% time over the service period.
-Service period: 31 days
-Max service hours per day: 8 hours
-Cost: Rs.
-70/- per day
-Service credits are awarded to customers if availability guarantees are not satisfied.
+Q5. b. **Consider a scenario where a company Y wants to use a cloud service from a provider P. The service level agreement (SLA) guarantees negotiated between the two parties prior to initiating the business are as follows: <br> Avaialbility guarantee 99.95% time over the service period.<br> Service period: 31 days <br> Max service hours per day: 8 hours <br> Cost: Rs.
+70/- per day <br> Service credits are awarded to customers if availability guarantees are not satisfied.
 Monthly connectivity uptime service level are given as:**
 |Monthly uptime connectivity (%)| Service credit|
 |--|--|
 |<99.95%|20%|
 |<99%|25%|
-**However, in reality it was found that over the service period, the cloud service suffered 7 outages of the duration: 5 hrs, 20min, 2 hr 20 min, 20min, 3hrs 25 min.
-35min, 2 hr, each on different days, due to which normal service guarantees were violated.
-If SLA negotiation are honoured, compute the effective cost payable towards buying the cloud service.**
+**However, in reality it was found that over the service period, the cloud service suffered 7 outages of the duration: <br> 5 hrs, 20min, 2 hr 20 min, 20min, 3hrs 25 min.
+35min, 2 hr, each on different days, due to which normal service guarantees were violated.  <br> If SLA negotiation are honoured, compute the effective cost payable towards buying the cloud service.**

 Ans.
 $\text{Service per day} = 8 hours$